 If you have not yet signed up for My Penn State Health, a convenient, secure website that makes it easy to communicate with your physicians, pay bills, and make appointments.
 Learn how to sign up and use this service to manage your health care records.

-You can also submit a request for your medical records to the Health Information Services office by completing and submitting an authorization form - English or Spanish.
+You can also submit a request for your medical records to the Health Information Services office by completing and submitting an authorization form.

 Upon your request and authorization, records will be mailed directly to your health care provider at no charge within seven to ten business days.